Have an extra day in Tokyo, Japan and need an idea of what to do? Consider stopping by Yokohama as the perfect day trip from Tokyo.

 Opening Hours: 11:00am to 8:00pm

-How to Get There: If taking the JR metro line, take either the Sakuragicho Station (桜木町駅) or Kannai Station (関内駅) via Negishi Line and walk for 15 minutes.
+How to Get There: If taking the JR train line, take either the Sakuragicho Station (桜木町駅) or Kannai Station (関内駅) via Negishi Line and walk for 15 minutes.

-If taking the Minatomirai metro line, take the Bashamichi Station (馬車道駅) or Nihon Odori Station (日本大通り駅) and walk 5-8 minutes or Minatomirai Station (みなとみらい駅) and walk 15 minutes.
+If taking the Minatomirai train line, take the Bashamichi Station (馬車道駅) or Nihon Odori Station (日本大通り駅) and walk 5-8 minutes or Minatomirai Station (みなとみらい駅) and walk 15 minutes.

 3. Visit the neighboring Marine and Walk Yokohama Mall.